 A re-design could also help a backyard with drainage issues, add some dimension and even create a personal space if the property backs right up to a neighbour.

 Before any DIY landscaping plan can get started, though, it’s important to have a good grasp on the space in question.

 This means measuring out the area and pinpointing some of the key features that already exist, and the key features you may want in a finished product.

 Measurements are key.
 Hold the measuring tape tight and double-check all of the numbers.
 One bad measurement could throw off an entire landscaping project.

 Coming up with a landscaping plan

-While a DIY landscape design could mean just a simple sketch, thanks to technology it’s never been easier to create a landscaping plan (this resource is free for a 7-day trial period).
+While a DIY landscape design could mean just a simple sketch, thanks to technology it’s never been easier to create a landscaping plan.
 It can be used to add in grass, trees and flowers, plus even things like sheds and lighting, all to scale.
-Such a plan makes it easier to visualize the big picture of a finished design, and even see what’s missing.
+Having a plan makes it easier to visualize the big picture of a finished design, and even see what’s missing.

 Start by coming up with a budget, gathering a few ideas of what’s possible both online or at a local gardening centre, and then coming up with an itemised list of some of the most desired features.